PaddlePaddle/Paddle/doc/design/cluster_train/save_model.md

 When saving a dense model, the trainer uses the local model.
 Pservers does not need to pause model update.

-When saving a sparse model.
-The trainer needs to download the entire sparse model while saving.
+When doing sparse update.
+The trainer needs to download the entire model while saving.
 To get the most accurate model, the model update needs to be paused before the download starts and resumed after the download finishes.
 Otherwise, the trainer gets a model that is "polluted": some part of the model is old, some part of the model is new.

 It's unclear that the "polluted" model will be inferiod due to the stochastic nature of deep learning, and pausing the model update will add more complexity to the system.
-Since supporting sparse model is a TODO item.
+Since supporting sparse update is a TODO item.
 We defer the evaluation of pause the model update or not during saving model to the future.